 Sydney Square Dance

-This April, Darling Harbour’s public spaces were energized through epic dance performances and interactive classes during the Sydney Square Dance.
+In April 2021, Darling Harbour’s public spaces were energized through epic dance performances and interactive classes during the Sydney Square Dance.

 This free event was part of the first ever Festival of Place, a year long celebration of our connection to our incredible public spaces - and to each other.

 The Sydney Square Dance was all about getting everyone out having fun with one another and promoting an active, healthy lifestyle through dance and movement.
 Busting a move at this family-friendly and Covid Safe festival was definitely one of the best things to do in Sydney during the April school holidays.

 But it wasn't your average square dance.
 To help keep Sydney open, all interactive classes were ‘socially dis-danced’ using square grids drawn on the floor, and each dancer will get their own square to move in.